keboola/connection-docs/components/branches/index.md

 **Important:** All this happens in a same project, allowing you to collaborate on the modifications with other members of the project.

-## Component considerations
+## Component Considerations

 Certain components are not allowed to run in development branches.
 There are following special cases where components' functionality is limited in the development branches.

-### Working with external resources
+### Working with External Resources

-Some components, like writers, can write to a destination that is external to Keboola Connection.
+Some components, like writers, can write to a destination that is external to Keboola.
 Those components' configs are first marked as *unsafe* in development branch.

 You will not be able to run an unsafe config.
 You need to first observe the config and verify that it's either OK to write to the destination, or change the destination accordingly.

-### OAuth authorized components
+### OAuth Authorized Components

 Components using OAuth does not allow authorizing nor changing the OAuth in development branch.
 The OAuth authorization tokens are shared with production so changing them might break the production pipeline.